 White as a tone is preferred for versatility, given this shade works well with pretty much every colour.
 The quintessential tone is clean, crisp and classic.
 White shirts thus afford much freedom when it comes to pairing them with ties.
 No matter your tie choice (solid colours, classic stripes, traditional patterns, modern textures), white is the obvious choice for easy combos you can formulate without thinking twice about.

 White Shirt / Black Suit Combination

 For white shirt and black suit combinations, interpret this combination classically for a timeless edge.
-Whilst most colours work really well with black and white (obviously, they are the base shades), monochromatic ties will sustain a refined approach to this colour combinations.
-Try out different textured ties for a more dimensional take on classic black and white.
+Whilst most colours work really well with black and white (obviously, they are the base shades), monochromatic ties will sustain a refined approach to these colour combinations.
+Try out differently textured ties for a more dimensional take on classic black and white.

 White Shirt / Grey Suit Combination

 Given grey and white are more neutral, be sure to add dashes of colour to warm such a palette up.
 Grey suits with white shirts can be warmed up with redder tones, grounding your looks.
 So, opt for classic burgundies and rich oxblood to add a dash of colour to grey.

 White and navy have proven to be an alluring colour combination for the modern man, particularly for corporate looks.
 Play with different patterns like ginghams and tartans which feature similar blue tones for a nod to private school uniforms.
 Alternatively, go for knitted ties in solid colours like cherry reds and grass greens for a clean, classic way to interpret a navy suit with a white shirt.